You have a flight of stairs before you, and something catches your eye.

 Do Carpet Stair Treads Attach to Steps?

 The short answer is some types do, and some of them don’t.
-One of the very first products HH&M made was the Skid Resistant Stair Treads.

 How Do I Stop my Stair Tread from Slipping?